-The AEN Assistant, in conjunction with the Deputy Head will be responsible in conjunction with parents/carers, for drawing up, implementing and keeping under review the individual healthcare plan for each pupil and making sure relevant staff are aware of these plans.
-The Lead First Aider, Tina Martin will be responsible for the administration of any medication identified within the healthcare plan.
+The SENCO will be responsible in conjunction with parents/carers, for drawing up, implementing and keeping under review the individual healthcare plan for each pupil and making sure relevant staff are aware of these plans.
+The Lead First Aider will be responsible for the administration of any medication identified within the healthcare plan.